by Dr. C.H. Weaver M.D. updated 10/2022

 Checkpoint Inhibitor Immunotherapy

 Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD -L1 are proteins that inhibit certain immune responses, allowing cancer cells to evade an attack by the body’s immune cells.
 Checkpoint inhibitor drugs that block the PD-1 pathway enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the liver cancer cells.
-There are several checkpoint inhibitors available and when used alone to treat HCC are unimpressive but when used in combination have become a new standard of care.
+There are several checkpoint inhibitors available and when used alone to treat HCC are unimpressive but when used in combination have become a new standard of care and largely replaced the previous standard of single agent Nexavar (Sorafenib) and Lenvima (lenvatinib).

-Tecentriq is a precision immunotherapy medication that enables the activation of the immune system to treat a cancer.
-Avastin is a biologic antibody designed to specifically interfere with a cancers blood supply which is thought to be critical for a cancers ability to grow and spread in the body.
-A Tecentriq and Avastin combination regimen enhances the potential of the immune system to combat a broad range of cancers and further enhance Tecentriq’s ability to restore anti-cancer immunity.
+Tecentriq (atezolizumab) is a precision immunotherapy medication that enables the activation of the immune system to treat a cancer.
+Avastin (bevacizumab) is a biologic antibody designed to specifically interfere with a cancers blood supply which is thought to be critical for a cancers ability to grow and spread in the body.
+The Tecentriq and Avastin combination enhances the potential of the immune system to combat a broad range of cancers, further enhances Tecentriq’s ability to restore anti-cancer immunity and is the standard systemic therapy for HCC.

 The Phase III IMbrave150 clinical trial compared Tecentriq® in combination with Avastin® to Nexavar in 501 people with unresectable HCC who had not received prior systemic therapy.
 The combination treatment regimen significantly delayed cancer progression and prolonged survival compared to Nexavar.16 Tecentriq in combination with Avastin reduced the risk of death by 42% and reduced the risk of disease worsening or death by 41% compared with Nexavar.